-Reallocation of the Whitney Lake shoreline and changes to authorized private shoreline uses will create minor beneficial impacts to natural resources.
-There are long-term minor beneficial impacts with the conversion of 7.12 miles RLDAs and 1.95 miles of LDAs into PSAs.
+Reallocation of the Whitney Lake shoreline, such as converting 7.12 miles or RLDAs and 1.95 miles of LDAs into PSAs, and changes to authorized private shoreline uses will create moderate long-term beneficial impacts to natural resources.
 By converting these lands to PSAs, it will allow for better scrutiny by lake staff on quality of lands adjacent to privately-owned property before issuing a shoreline use permit.
 The conversion allows for better protection of natural resources on USACE property from high intensity recreation, including boathouses.